 If you are a VPN user you won’t have to worry about your connection being disrupted.
-We tested IPVanish after initializing Cloudfare and it worked perfectly.IPVANISH VPN LIFETIME DISCOUNT - ONLY $5 PER MONTH
+We tested IPVanish after initializing Cloudfare and it worked perfectly.SAVE UP TO 74% WITH THIS TIME-SENSITIVE DEAL

 Use IPVanish on unlimited devices & when away from home.